Academic Regulations Governing PG Studies, 2023-24

 15. Dean or the Dean’s Designee

-Where approval of the Dean or the Dean's designee is required, applications or requests should be directed to the Office of the Dean or the Associate Dean (Postgraduate), or, for programs under the Interdisciplinary Programs Office (IPO), to the Office of the Director of IPO.
+Where approval of the Dean or the Dean's designee is required, applications or requests should be directed to the Office of the Dean or the Associate Dean (Postgraduate).

 The University Senate awards nine types of postgraduate degrees: Doctor of Philosophy (PhD), Master of Philosophy (MPhil), Doctor of Business Administration (DBA), Executive Master of Business Administration (EMBA), Master of Arts (MA), Master of Business Administration (MBA), Master of Public Management (MPM), Master of Public Policy (MPP) and Master of Science (MSc).